Good Day Clients & Partners,

 CANADA

-- Berthing delay of 3 days experienced at this port.
+- Congestion delays of 4 days experienced at this port.

-- Strong productivity and consistent rail cargo supply has seen improved and stable import dwell times.
+- Steady productivity and consistent rail cargo supply.

 USA